 United also requires passengers provide vaccination or proof of health documentation 48 hours before a flight (along with the federally-required doctor or therapist's note for emotional support animals).

-Beginning Sept.
-17, 2018, Southwest Airlines limited emotional supports animals to only dogs and cats.
+Southwest Airlines now limits emotional supports animals to only dogs and cats.
 There can only be one ESA per customer, the animal must be in a carrier or on a leash at all times and the passenger must provide a letter from a medical doctor or licensed mental health professional on the day of departure.
 For trained service animals, Southwest limits passengers to dogs, cat and miniature horses.

 Airlines aren't the only ones cracking down on emotional support animals.
 In August, Royal Caribbean announced it was banning all emotional support animals from its ships effective immediately for new reservations.
 "We are updating the policy to differentiate emotional support animals from service animals that are trained to perform a function for a person with a disability," read an email statement sent to the Los Angeles Times.
 "It is important to us that all our guests enjoy their vacation, which is why we put into practice this new policy."